 Check the Company Website.

-You can help your cold call by using a search engine to check if the business has any online presence.
+You can help with your cold call by using a search engine to check if the business has any online presence.
 We live in an age where most companies have websites, blogs, and social media accounts.
 Look for the “About Us” and “Contact” pages to see if there’s any information on the business owner.
-Checking the testimonials page can also give you a hint on the name of the owner.
+Checking the testimonials page can also give you a hint about the name of the owner.